Abdali Road

-Abdali Road is located in Multan, central city of Pakistan.
-It refers to the road extending from Ghanta Ghar to SP Chowk.
+Abdali Road is located in Multan, a central city of Punjab province Pakistan.
+The road extends from Ghanta Ghar to SP Chowk.
 It is regarded as the model road of the city and it is also a commercial hub of the city.

 History

 Ahmad Shah Abdali, leader of Afghanistan was born in Multan city.
 A monument and a mosque of his name stand on Abdali Road.